-The Federation of the Royal Colleges of Physicians believes that equality of opportunity is fundamental to the many and varied ways in which individuals become involved with the Colleges, either as members of staff and Officers; as advisers from the medical profession; as members of the Colleges' professional bodies or as doctors in training and examination candidates.
+The Federation of the Royal Colleges of Physicians believes that equality of opportunity is fundamental to the many and varied ways in which individuals become involved with the Colleges, either as members of staff and officers; as advisers from the medical profession; as members of the Colleges' professional bodies or as doctors in training and examination candidates.

-Quality assurance by LETBs and deaneries will ensure that each training programme complies with the equality and diversity standards in postgraduate medical training as set by the GMC.
+LETBs/deaneries' quality assurance will ensure that each training programme complies with the equality and diversity standards in postgraduate medical training as set by the GMC.
 They should provide access to a professional support unit or equivalent for trainees requiring additional support.